VladAlpha/linuxcncSubs/README.md

 boxcut: simply creates a box edge of the dimensions given.
 Any corner can be used with proper sign for edge length.  will likely be renamed boxcut to match my convention.

 trimstock: takes a first corner, closest to origin, and a raw stock width in Y and part length in X, and both angles measured to the right of the edge, and will trim/true up part in one pass.
+Currently fails on Negative lenghts

 ===========================
 ******    TO DO     *******